as2225/Credit_Card_Report/README.md

 Postgraduate and uneducated customers contribute lower revenue.

 7. Revenue by Number of Dependents:
-Customers with no dependents contribute $7M.
+Customers with no dependents contribute less than $5M.
-Customers with 2 and 4 dependents generate $5M each.
+Customers with 2 and 4 dependents generate $7-9M each.
 Those with more than 4 dependents contribute less revenue.

 8. Revenue by Location (Top 5 States):